rng-guy/NFSMWBartender/APPENDIX.md

 * Deleting this file also disables the fix for getting busted while the green "EVADE" bar fills.

-* The "BUSTED" bar fills when you drive slowly enough and are near a cop who can see you.
-Once the bar is full, the cops apprehend you and end the pursuit (not in your favour).
+* The red "BUSTED" bar fills when you drive slowly enough and are near a cop who can see you.
+Once the bar is full, the cops apprehend you and end the pursuit in their favour.

 * The `BustSpeed` VltEd parameter defines the speed threshold for busting.

-* The "EVADE" bar fills when you are not within line of sight of any cops.
-Once the bar is full, you enter "COOLDOWN" mode and need to stay hidden for a while to escape (and end) the pursuit.
+* The green "EVADE" bar fills when you are not within line of sight of any cops.
+Once it is full, you enter "COOLDOWN" mode and need to stay hidden for a while to escape (and end) the pursuit.

 * The `evadetimeout` VltEd parameter defines how long you need to stay hidden in "COOLDOWN" mode.